 PLPD insurance coverage consists of:

 - No-Fault PIP (personal injury protection) , which includes medical benefits, wage loss reimbursement, replacement services and attendant care services.
-Until July 1, 2020, Michigan No-Fault guarantees unlimited No-Fault PIP medical benefits to all drivers.
-In policies issued or renewed after July 1, 2020, drivers will have the option of giving up unlimited benefits and opting for one of several car insurance coverage levels.
+Drivers have the option of unlimited medical benefits or opting for one of several lesser coverage levels.
 (MCL 500.3101(1); 500.3107c(1))

 - Residual liability insurance that covers “bodily injury and property damage.”
 (MCL 500.3101(1); 500.3131)